 Overcoming Trauma with Trauma Therapy

 There is no shame in admitting you need help.
 LA Detox is here to provide support as you begin your journey to sobriety.
-To that end, LA Detox offers several addiction therapy services that can aid in trauma therapy, including:
+During any of our addiction treatment programs, we offer trauma therapy and a number of other modalities to give you comprehensive support.
+These can include: